 The Auditors of the Company have not reported any instances of fraud committed againstthe Company by its officers or employees as specified under Section 143(12) of theCompanies Act 2013.

-A proposal for ratification of remuneration of the Cost Auditor for the financial year2017-18 is placed before the shareholders.
+A proposal for ratification of remuneration of the Cost Auditor for the financial yeaRs 2020-21 is placed before the shareholders.